Solaireis/CWC-Application-Security-Project/Tasks.md

     - Argon2id (hybrid type of Argon2i and Argon2d)
     - On average, the time taken to hash a password is about 0.5+ seconds.
 - Using [Google OAuth2](https://developers.google.com/identity/protocols/oauth2/web-server) for login/signup (removed the need for storing passwords)
-- Encrypting the sensitive cookie values such as session identifier
+- Encrypting the (temporarily stored) sensitive data in the session cookie such as secret token for TOTP (time-based one time password)
   - Using RSAES-OAEP 4096 bit key with a SHA-512 digest (Asymmetric Encryption)
     - 156 bits of security
   - Preventing sensitive data from being sniffed and exposed such as the session identifier